-If you are on this page then you should be well aware about BIMI (Brand Indicators for Message Identification).
+If you are on this page then you should be well aware of BIMI (Brand Indicators for Message Identification).
 But probably you’re still confused and not sure if you configured it correctly and how to test it.

 Well, you are lucky because you got into the right place.

-Step 1: Enforce DMARC policy
+Step 1: Enforce the DMARC policy

 Make sure that domain DMARC policy is set to “reject” or “quarantine”.
-Your domain should send properly authenticated (with SPF and DKIM) emails, so that you can safely enforce DMARC policy.
+Your domain should send properly authenticated (with SPF and DKIM) emails so that you can safely enforce DMARC policy.

-Step 2: Publish BIMI record
+Step 2: Publish the BIMI record

 Host your SVG format image logo in place, publicly accessible via HTTPS protocol.
 Check if the SVG logo is properly displayed in a web browser.

-Step 3: Get Yahoo account
+Step 3: Get Yahoo or Google mail account

-Step 4: Select right sender email address to test BIMI logo work
+Step 4: Select Right Sender Email Address to Test BIMI logo work

 Step 5: Send bulk email to your Yahoo mailbox